Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/UtilityNetwork/PerformValveIsolationTrace/README.md

 ## How to use the sample

-Click on one or more features to use as filter barriers, or create and set the configuration's filter barriers by selecting a category.
+Select one or more features to use as filter barriers or create and set the configuration's filter barriers by selecting a category.
 Check or uncheck 'Include isolated features'.
-Click 'Trace' to run a subnetwork-based isolation trace.
-Click 'Reset' to clear filter barriers.
+Press 'Trace' to run a subnetwork-based isolation trace.
+Press 'Reset' to clear filter barriers.

 ## How it works